Category Archives: Medical Education

 In addition, social media networks may also provide moral support (#4) through global conversations, and colleagues may provide real-life examples of successful implementation strategies (#5) that may help generate enough motivation to drive change (#6).
 However, sometimes inertia may be easy to overcome.
 According to Dr. Audrey Shafer, Stanford Professor and physician anesthesiologist, “There should be some acknowledgement of the complexity-to-benefit ratio.
 If complexity of the change is low, and the benefit high, then I believe the behavioral change is swifter.
 The prime example in my lifetime is the use of pulse oximetry.
 It may have been a long time from the concept of pulse oximetry until the first viable commercially available oximeter was available in clinical practice, but after an anesthesiologist used it once, he/she did not want to do another case without one.”

 That still leaves lack of agreement (#3) and external barriers (#7).
 Even if you don’t agree with the scientific evidence, at least be open to observe.
 I really like the design thinking approach as described by Ideo and others and think it has a place in health care change implementation.
 You can download the free toolkit for educators here.
-I tweeted Ideo’s figure of the design process with its 5 phases recently and got a great response.

 This approach makes a lot of sense in medicine.
 It has many similarities to the way we approach patient care: observe a diagnostic dilemma, order tests and interpret them, consider the differential diagnosis, attempt a treatment, and adjust treatment based on the observed outcome.